Thinking and Memory Problems in People With HIV

 This research study seeks to understand how the HIV infection affects the brain, moods, memory, thinking and concentration.
 Researchers will evaluate the relationship among brain inflammation, protein function and MND; and how HIV infection may cause problems with blood vessel function and contribute to thinking and mood disorders, such as early dementia and depression.
 Researchers will compare persons with and without HIV infection.

 The study is conducted at the NIH Clinical Center in Bethesda, Maryland.
 This study enrolls eligible participants locally from within 50 miles of NIH.
 There is no cost to participate.
 Compensation is provided.
 Transportation may be reimbursed.
+Health insurance is not required to participate.

 - Protocol Number: 13-N-0149